 As per Islam, following is a brief summary of women rights.

 - Muslim women must educate themselves like men.
 Education is not only allowed, but it is also compulsory for women like for men (Source: Sunan Ibn-e-Majah, Book of Sunnah: Hadith No. 224).

 - Women can choose an occupation and earn their livelihood.
 They are allowed to do that.
 But, they are not made responsible for it.
 Men are made responsible for it in the Islamic family system.

 - Women have the right to choose their husbands and the right to separate from their husbands.
-First wife of Holy Prophet (pbuh) initiated the marriage proposal herself.

 - Adultery and prostitution is a severe crime in Islam and can lead to capital punishment.

 In fact, one of the arguments of non-believers was to say how we can accept this religion which gives such generous rights to women.
 Prophet Muhammad (pbuh) Himself married an old widow who was a businesswoman.
 Several non-Muslim historians, for this reason, hold the view that Islam modernized the Arab world at that time in terms of human rights and especially the women rights.
 Gustave Le Bon says in his book Arab Civilization writes:

 “The principles of inheritance which have been determined in the Qur’an have a great deal of justice and fairness.
 The person who reads the Qur’an can perceive these concepts of justice and fairness in terms of inheritance through the verses I quoted.
 I should also point out the great level of efficiency in terms of general laws and rules derived from these verses.
 I have compared British, French and Islamic Laws of inheritance and found that Islam grants the wives the right of inheritance, which our laws are lacking while Westerners consider them to be ill-treated by the Muslim men.5”